Ramong06/inside-job/README.md

 # EmployerInsider

+TODO Polish readMe and upload the solution architecture

 ## App Basics

-Testing out merge conflicts

 ## What is it?